 Herbs are tolerant of a wide range of growing conditions and they grow well with very little maintenance.
-However, for best results we have divided the herbs into four categories.
-If you follow the growing hints for each group, your herbs should be healthy, flavoursome and fragrant.
+For healthy, flavoursome and fragrant herbs we have divided the herbs into four categories with hints for each group.

 Soil preparation and aspect